simplisticated/Baggage/README.md

 # Baggage

 `Baggage` is a set of extensions for iOS SDK that simplify work with clipboard.
+Absolutely compatible with standard `UIPasteboard` class.

 ##How To Get Started